Lawn Care For Beginners (in 13 Easy Steps)

 Your neighbor’s lawn is always dense and green, while yours looks patchy and thin.
 What’s their secret?
 They’ve probably been overseeding their lawn.

 Overseeding is the spreading of grass seed over an existing lawn to encourage new growth.
-The secret to overseeding is to overseed before patches occur instead of after they occur.
-In other words, it’s a good idea to overseed your lawn to prevent patches.
+The secret is to overseed before patches form rather than after to prevent patches in the first place.

-If your lawn is susceptible to thinning, overseed once a year.
+If your lawn is susceptible to thinning or you have a high-traffic yard, overseed once a year.
 If your lawn maintains its fullness with ease, overseed every few years.

 5. Rev Up the Mower